Attract, develop and retain your talent

 5) Can I make stopovers to and/or from the country I will be volunteering in?
 Can I extend my stay?

 Uniterra will issue the airline tickets with no stopovers or extensions built in.
-The Canadian International Development Agency, which finances the Uniterra program, does not allow volunteers to go in advance of their mandate or to extend their stay in the host country following their mandate.
+The Canadian Department of Foreign Affairs, Trade and Development (DFATD), which finances the Uniterra program, does not allow volunteers to go in advance of their mandate or to extend their stay in the host country following their mandate.
 For reasons of security and legal responsibility, volunteers can not make changes to their flight itinerary, even if the volunteer covers the cost of changing their plane ticket.
 There will be no exceptions to this rule.

 6) What are the qualities of the successful volunteer?